P4ZD4N/miesiany-miesiany-kebab/README.md

 - Possibility to display highlighted with proper color opening hours of restaurant on each day.
 Manager can easily update these hours.
 - Possibility to display menu of the restaurant.
 In menu section clients can see three tables: meals, addons to your meal and beverages, which contains each item details like name, price, capacity or ingredients.
 This entire section is manageable by the manager.
 Employee with this role can add, update and remove each type of item.
 Items in each table are sorted by name.
 - Possibility to display contact details.
 In contact section clients can see contact data (including phone number and email address), nicknames at social media and map with location pointer.
 Contact data is editable by manager.
+- Job board, which enable to publish dateiled job offers by manager.
+Manager can add job offer with information such as position name, description, list of mandatory requirements, list of nice to have requirements, list of employment types and hourly wage gross.
+Once added, each job offer is fully customizable.
+Website guests can apply to each job offer by fulfilling form (with attaching a CV in PDF/DOC format!).
+Manager has possibility to display all candidates, which applied to job offer, remove those who do not fit the position or peek/download attached CV of desired candidate.

 ## 🔗 API